Varanger National Tourist Route is a 100-mile-long stretch of road between Varangerbotn and Hamningberg in the county of Finnmark in Arctic Norway.

 The Varanger Museum in Vadsø presents the history and culture of the Kven people, in addition to the history and culture of Vadsø.

-Vardø is the centre of the Pomor trade (frontier trade with Russia).
+Vardø is the center of the Pomor trade (frontier trade with Russia).
 A culture trail leads from the Partisans Museum at Kiberg, through the fishing village and up to ”Fort Kiberg”.

 Read more about scenic attractions in Finnmark.